 It's a nice smaller park in the FL panhandle.
 Would stay again.

 We had a one night stay at the campground.
 Very pleasant, definitely would come back.
 The Native land near the campground appears to have plenty to offer as well, shopping and family related things (also a casino I believe).
 Might make for a nice one week stay.
 The wild elk were a real surprise for us as we were leaving!

 Beautiful waterfall & chapel across from the ranger's station.

 The largest pyramid temple site I will visit.
 Much of the site has not yet been excavated and remains under the earth.

 In part of the Casa Blanca Archeological museum you can dye a cloth using the same process as the Mayans.
 Though I doubt the Mayans had plastic garbage cans, jars of vinegar and fabric softener, this was kind of fun to do.
 The indigo is collected locally from local plants.

 This is a larger archeological park in western El Salvador.
 It was inhabited by the Mayans on and off for close to 2,000 years.

 For audio, I've included a reproduction what is believed to be authentic Mayan music.

-A channel based on RV travel, boondocking, history, Yoga, meditation, nature, and, my dry humor. :) I'll likely have an occasional RV technical video too.
+A channel based on RV travel, boondocking, history, nature, and, my dry humor. :) I'll likely have an occasional RV technical video too.